falkTX/Cadence/README.md

 Also, lots of custom widgets were coded when needed (like pixmapdial, pixmapkeyboard, patchcanvas and systray). <br/>
 They can be re-used in other projects.
 Contact the author if you need help on that.

-Note that the main focus goes to JACK2 (or JACK1+DBus); JACK1 (raw) may not work properly at this point.

 ===== DESCRIPTIONS =====
 ------------------------